Message threads

 You can receive updates when specific ThreadChannel object(s) are edited or removed on other clients using the streamUpdatesOn() method that checks updates on a channel list and it's tied to the ThreadChannel class.

-This method accepts a callback function as an argument.
-The Chat SDK invokes this callback whenever someone adds, changes, or removes channel thread metadata.
+This method returns an asynchronous stream which produces a new value whenever someone adds, changes, or removes channel thread metadata.

-Underneath, these methods subscribe the current user to a channel and add an objects event listener to receive all objects events of type channel.
-These methods also return the unsubscribe function you can invoke to stop receiving objects events and unsubscribe from the channel.
+Underneath, this method subscribes the current user to a channel and add an objects event listener to receive all objects events of type channel.

 Method signature